TimVSu/mimical/README.md

   * front cam preview for exercises

 * Repository for the app: https://gitlab.com/ciis-capstone-project/winter-2022-2023/team-08/emotional

-* How to start the app:
-  * Install the Expo Go app
-  * Navigate to directory in terminal
-  * Enter command: npm start (if the app does not start, you have to enter npm install --legacy-peer-deps first)
-  * Follow instructions in terminal

 ## Website
 * How to start the website: